 Here's a good example of this principle gone wrong.
 If you'd bought Microsoft in 1999, you'd have spend over a decade under water on the investment.
 This is despite the company showing outstanding durability and really strong growth over the period.
 It checked those first two boxes, but ultimately didn't net you any profit for over 10 years.

 Maybe I'm just greedy, but I like to see my investments make money a little earlier than that.
 It doesn't have to be right away (in fact my worst investment decisions have resulted from short-term thinking), but I definitely like to be money-ahead by year 5.

 Again though, when it comes to growing your wealth over a lifetime, it's much more important to be right on the durability and growth potential of a business than on the valuation.
 You want your investment to still exist in year 10, just like you want your principal paid back to you when you buy a bond.
 Moreover, at year 10, you want your company to have another 10 great years ahead of it, and another 10 years after that, if possible.

 For me, I think a railroad is a good example of a company that will still be around in 10 and 20 years.
 Why?
 For one, railroads have already been around for over a century and are still the cheapest way to transport goods over long distances by land.
-There isn't much competition on the horizon, by my estimation, and they aren't building many more railways.
+There isn't much competition on the horizon, either, since they aren't building many more railways.
 Buffett evidently agrees, as he bought himself and his shareholders the BNSF railroad back in 2009.